jpuopolo67/proctor/README.md

 Section & Key Name | Value Description
 --- | ---
 **`[Proctor]`** | **Application-level configuration** |
-`working_dir` | Name of Proctor's working directory, to which it clones git repos and writes log files.
+_working_dir_ | Name of Proctor's working directory, to which it clones git repos and writes log files.
-`console_log_level` | Log level threshold.
+_console_log_level_ | Log level threshold.
 Messages at this level or greater appear in the console output.
 Uses the [Python logging levels](https://docs.python.org/3/library/logging.html).
 Set this value to `DEBUG` to see all log messages, `INFO` see to general messages and hide low-level details (recommended), and higher values to see only warnings, errors, and critical errors.
-`logfile_name` | Name of file that captures all logging output, created in Proctor's `working_dir`.
+_logfile_name_ | Name of file that captures all logging output, created in Proctor's `working_dir`.
 Supports _YYYYMMDD_ date replacement.
 Captures all logging information.
 To suppress file logging, remove the key or provide no value.
-**`[GitLabServer]`** | **GitLab Server endpoint and login information** `url` | URL to the GitLab server that houses projects.
+**`[GitLabServer]`** | **GitLab Server endpoint and login information** _url_ | URL to the GitLab server that houses projects.
 You must have a valid account on this server, of course.
-`group_path_prefix` | Every group on the GitLab server is associated with a directory structure.
+_group_path_prefix_ | Every group on the GitLab server is associated with a directory structure.
 The prefix is a unique moniker under which group elements are created, preventing conflicts (much like we use com.xyz to name Java packages).
 Suggest using your WIT username.
-**`[GitLabUser]`** | **User login information** `private_token` | Private token associated with your GitLab user account.
+**`[GitLabUser]`** | **User login information** _private_token_ | Private token associated with your GitLab user account.
 To find your private token, log into GitLab and look under [Profile Settings](https://eagle.cs.wit.edu/profile/account).
-**`[Projects]`** | **Information about default paths to source code, package names, and test suites.**
+**`[Defaults]`** | **Information about default paths to source code, package names, and test suites.**
+_default_src_dir_ | Name of the subdirectory that contains the source code for students' projects.
+Most projects use _src_ and store all source code, including unit tests, under this directory.
+_default_src_package_ | Name of the package used by projects, e.g., _edu.wit.cs.comp1050_, relative to the _default_src_dir_.
+_default_student_test_suite_ | Fully qualified name of the Java test suite class, relative to the _default_src_dir_.
+_default_instructor_test_suite_dir_ | Path to the directory where instructor's unit tests are stored.
+_default_instuctor_test_suite_ | Fully qualified name of the instructor's Java test suite class, relative to _default_instructor_test_suite_dir_.
+_java_classpath_ | Java _classpath_ value to use when building and running Java programs.
+If absent, Proctor determines the value from the _CLASSPATH_ environment variable, if set,  or from various working directories if not.
+_junit_classpath_ | Path that includes the two JUnit JAR files required to run JUnit 4.x tests.
+**`[Projects]`** | **List of all projects used for various commands including _srefresh_.**
-`default_src_dir` | Name of the subdirectory that contains the source code for students' projects.
-Most projects use `src` and store all source code, including unit tests, under this directory.
+_default_src_dir_ | Name of the subdirectory that contains the source code for students' projects.
+Most projects use _src_ and store all source code, including unit tests, under this directory.
-`default_src_package` | Name of the package used by projects, e.g., `edu.wit.cs.comp1050`, relative to the `default_src_dir`.
+_default_src_package_ | Name of the package used by projects, e.g., _edu.wit.cs.comp1050_, relative to the _default_src_dir_.
-`default_student_test_suite` | Fully qualified name of the Java test suite class, relative to the `default_src_dir`.
+_default_student_test_suite_ | Fully qualified name of the Java test suite class, relative to the _default_src_dir_.
-`default_instructor_test_suite_dir` | Path to the directory where instructor's unit tests are stored.
+_default_instructor_test_suite_dir_ | Path to the directory where instructor's unit tests are stored.
-`default_instuctor_test_suite` | Fully qualified name of the instructor's Java test suite class, relative to `default_instructor_test_suite_dir`.
+_default_instuctor_test_suite_ | Fully qualified name of the instructor's Java test suite class, relative to _default_instructor_test_suite_dir_.
-`java_classpath` | Java _classpath_ value to use when building and running Java programs.
-If absent, Proctor determines the value from the `CLASSPATH` environment variable, if set,  or from various working directories if not.
+_java_classpath_ | Java _classpath_ value to use when building and running Java programs.
+If absent, Proctor determines the value from the _CLASSPATH_ environment variable, if set,  or from various working directories if not.
-`junit_classpath` | Path that includes the two JUnit JAR files required to run JUnit 4.x tests.
+_junit_classpath_ | Path that includes the two JUnit JAR files required to run JUnit 4.x tests.
-**`[SMTP]`** | **SMTP login and port information** `smtp_host` | URL or IP address to the SMTP server used to send emails `smtp_port` | Port to use to communicate with the SMTP server `smtp_user` | Your WIT email address
+**`[SMTP]`** | **SMTP login and port information** _smtp_host_ | URL or IP address to the SMTP server used to send emails _smtp_port_ | Port to use to communicate with the SMTP server _smtp_user_ | Your WIT email address
-`smtp_password` | Your WIT email password
+_smtp_password_ | Your WIT email password
 **`<[project-name]>`** | **One section per project, e.g., `[pa1-review-student-master]`**
-`due_dt` | Project's due date and time in UTC format.
+_due_dt_ | Project's due date and time in UTC format.
 Proctor compares this value to the project's last commit date on the server to determine timeliness.
-`src_dir`<br/>`student_test_suite`<br/>...| Project-specific overrides of the `[Projects]` `default_` keys.
+_src_dir_<br/>_student_test_suite_<br/>...| Project-specific overrides of the `[Defaults]` _default__ keys.

 **We discuss these keys in more detail in the relevant sections below.**